jssteinberg/markdown-article-template/README.md

 A file template proposal for readable markdown-only articles (e.g. **blog posts**).
 It should of course be parseable to HTML as well.
 Metadata is added without YAML front matter (YFM) in a more markdowny way.
 It looks a bit like YFM, but is markdown, is simpler, and a more natural part of the article.
 It's all basic markdown.

-**The goal** is a markdown template for a complete article including metadata that is as readable as possible as markdown-only and when it's rendered without specific HTML/CSS (for instance at Github).
+**The goal** is a markdown template for complete articles including metadata that is as readable as possible as markdown-only and when it's rendered without specific HTML/CSS (for instance at Github).
 And with a possible output that is fully usable in an application of any kind.

 *Why not standard YFM/front-matter?* YAML front matter (or separated front matter in general) has become the standard for metadata of markdown articles and blog posts.
 There are two problems with that: